Nuggets Jokic Scoops Third NBA Most Valuable Player Award - UrduPoint

 Jokic joins Moses Malone, Larry Bird and Magic Johnson as three-time winners after earning 79 first-placed votes compared to 15 for Gilgeous-Alexander and four for Doncic.

+"We've got to start with the teammates.
+Without them I cannot do anything," Jokic said in the MVP announcement broadcast on TNT when asked to reflect on yet another MVP.

+"Coaches, players, organization, medical staff, across time coaches, development coaches -- it's all one big circle that I cannot be wherever I am without them."

-Behind Jokic, the 57-25 Nuggets matched the franchise high for victories in a season -- although they were tied for best record in the West with Oklahoma City and ended up with the second seed.
+Behind Jokic, the 57-25 Nuggets matched the franchise high for victories in a season -- although they were tied for best record in the West with Oklahoma City and ended up with the second seed behind the young Thunder team.

 Whether Jokic will be able to combine an MVP award and the title this season remains to be seen.